mberkayersoy/SnowboardGame/README.md

 ## SnowBoard Game
-This project was developed for the game programming course.
+* This project was developed for the game programming course.
-The snowboarder's movement is provided by the sphere collider and rigidbody.
+* The snowboarder's movement is provided by the sphere collider and rigidbody.
-State design Pattern is used for snowboarder.
+* State design Pattern is used for snowboarder.
-Added basic animations to Snowboarder.
+* Added basic animations to Snowboarder.
-If the snowboarder is not on the ground and there is no input, the snowboard is set to automatically correct itself.
+* If the snowboarder is not on the ground and there is no input, the snowboard is set to automatically correct itself.
+*
+* There are 3 different game modes in the game and there are 2 different levels for each mode.
+These mods are:
+1. Collect Medals Mode.
+2. Slalom Mode (With Obstacles)
+3. Big Air Mode (FreeStyle Mode)
 ![pla](https://github.com/mberkayersoy/SnowboardGame/assets/76611569/77b3425f-fe14-4d5e-ac8d-c43e37f3faa4)

 ![asdas](https://github.com/mberkayersoy/SnowboardGame/assets/76611569/f94b3362-a5b8-4786-8d3b-682cb66f23a7)